R

 r

-person <- list(name = "John", age = 30)
+1234567person <- list(name = "John", age = 30)

 class(person) <- "Person"

-print.Person <- function(x) {
+print.Person <- function(x, ...) {

 cat("Name:", x$name, "Age:", x$age, "\n")